 (4) Shares representing no more than 5% of the total voting power in B or P held by an investment firm are disregarded, provided that it—

-[(b) has a Part 4A permission to carry on a regulated activity which is any of the investment services or
+[(b) has a Part 4A permission to carry on a regulated activity which is any of the investment services or activities; and]

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.